peter28data/SQL/README.md

 The final output enables stakeholders to clearly understand which request categories are most common in each street and where operational resources may be reallocated.
 A visual can now be generated to count the number of Service-Request calls in each category.

-1. The initial graph below is the result of using Chat-GPT to produce a visual for Noise-Related Service-Request categories.
+1. The initial graph below is the result of using AI (Chat-GPT) to produce a visual for Noise-Related Service-Request categories.

 2. The second graph are the changes produced by prompt engineering at a senior analyst level.